squarepupil/website-pages/src/pages/questions.md

 confidence in themselves and bravery to try something new.

 ## ... teachers?
 What do the teachers do?

+++Adults are just staff.
+They make sure the school functions and continues to thrive.++

 “What I have learned, very slowly and painfully over the years, is that children make vital decisions for themselves in ways that no adults could have